20th Joint Meeting

 According to the stipend guidelines, it should be noted that the acceptance of this STS stipend requires a STS membership, which should be maintained for at least three more years and applicants must currently be diploma/master or doctoral students!

-Applications deadline: 22th September 2016.
+Application deadline: 15th of September 2016.
 Please refer to the detailed application information regarding the “STS Travel Grant”

 Successful applicants will be notified 4-6 weeks before the STS Meeting and personally awarded during the STS Meeting in Weimar.
 The award ceremony will be part of the General Assembly of the Society.
 Awards will be made payable by cheque and must be cashed by December 31st of the same year at the latest (expiration date of the cheque).